phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ---

 ### Backup Creation + Restore
 This is a module for creating backups of the Phoronix Test Suite / Phoromatic and allows for restoring of created backups.
 The backup will be in ZIP or TAR format.
-If only a path is specified, the file-name will be auto-generated with a current time-stamp.
+If only a path is specified, the filename will be auto-generated with a current timestamp.

 **phoronix-test-suite backup.create**